Ke Huy Quan: Personal life

 Quan is of Han Chinese ancestry from the Hoa ethnic minority group of Vietnam.
-He is fluent in English, Cantonese, Mandarin, and Vietnamese.
+He speaks English, Cantonese, and Mandarin.
 Quan is married to Echo Quan, who served as the on-set translator for Everything Everywhere All at Once, and resides in Woodland Hills, Los Angeles.
-He remains close friends with his Goonies co-star Jeff Cohen, who is also Quan's entertainment lawyer and who helped Quan negotiate his contract to star in Everything Everywhere All at Once.
+Quan holds a second-degree black belt in taekwondo; he started taking classes after learning from a taekwondo instructor for his role in Indiana Jones and the Temple of Doom.
+He remains close friends with his Goonies co-star Jeff Cohen, who is also Quan's entertainment lawyer and helped Quan negotiate his contract to star in Everything Everywhere All at Once.